christhegoalie/GW2_GoPathMaker/README.md

 ### Directory Structure
 #### `maps` directory
 - Location for storing map information
-- Every directory under the maps directory MUST definte a map [see description below]
+- Every directory 2 levels deep under the maps directory MUST definte a map [see description below]
 #### `map` directory
 - No Directory structure is required
 - The root or subdirectory MAY contain any number of [.poi](#poi-file-format) files